Professor Green: 2006–2011: Early beginnings and Alive Till I'm Dead

-2010–11: Alive Till I'm Dead

-After touring with Lily Allen, Green was signed to Virgin Records and in 2010, Green released his debut album, Alive Till I'm Dead.
-His first single, "I Need You Tonight", peaked at number 3 in the UK, and number 15 in Ireland, and was certified silver in the United Kingdom.
+After touring with Lily Allen, Green was signed to Virgin Records.
+In 2010, Green released his debut album, Alive Till I'm Dead.
+His first pop single, "I Need You Tonight", peaked at number 3 in the UK, and number 15 in Ireland, and was certified silver in the United Kingdom.

 He released his second single 'Just Be Good to Green', in 2010 in the UK, which featured British singer Lily Allen.
 It became a top 5 hit in the UK, a top 20 hit in Ireland and on the European Hot 100 Singles.
 It also peaked at #32 in New Zealand and #49 in Australia.
 His album was released a week later, and peaked at #2 in the UK and #18 in Ireland.
 He released Monster on 3 October 2010 as the third single from the album, featuring UK rapper Example (Elliot Gleave).
-The single became a top 30 hit on the UK Singles Chart, and the album has been certificated Gold with sales of over 100,000 in the United Kingdom.
+The single became a top 30 hit on the UK Singles Chart, and the album has been certificated Platinum with sales of over 300,000 in the United Kingdom.

 In 2010 Green joined Lily Allen on stage at Wembley Stadium whilst supporting Muse, to perform her number one hit 'Smile', and 'Just Be Good To Green'.
 In October 2010, Green released the video for his next single "Jungle", which features Maverick Sabre.
 It was released on 3 January 2011 and reached #31 in the UK Singles Chart.

 In 2011 Green was the first social ambassador for the clothing and footwear manufacturer brand Puma, focusing on the fashion and lifestyle side of the brand.
 In October 2012, Puma launched an exclusive apparel collection designed by Green.